MailTape/MailTape/src/content/episodes/2025-02-11-sons_of_zoku.md

  Aloyse: **"** Let’s switch styles with Jenny Hval.
 I love how she weaves her lyrics between the concrete details of everyday life and poetic imagery, all with her crystal-clear voice.
 This song is from her latest album Classic Objects, and it leaves you lying in the grass on a summer day at the end. **"**

  That’s it for this morning.
 Thank you for listening and thanks a ton to Sons of Zöku for sharing these peaceful and inspiring tracks.
-And many thanks to Noémie for this amazing illustration !
+And many many thanks to Noémie for this amazing illustration !